Last updated on May 6th, 2022 at 05:19 am

 Mountain biking is downright fun.
 It’s also a great way to bond with your family and friends while staying fit and healthy.

 But you don’t just think about where you’ll ride or what bike you’ll use.
-You also need to think about your safety especially that mountain biking means that you ride only on two wheels off-road.
+You also need to think about your safety, especially since mountain biking means that you ride only on two wheels off-road.

 There’s so much that can happen to you.
 You can crash on a tree or after you hit a huge rock.
 You can even slide when you cross a slippery root or muddy trail.
 And what happens when you fall off your bike?
 Well, there’s a huge chance you’ll hit your head and get head injuries.